mooseman/cfoogol/README.txt

 While looking around for public-domain parsers and interpreters, I found this neat little compiler from comp.sources.misc (volume 42).

+After a little bit of tweaking here and there, the code now compiles without any warnings (using gcc 4.3.3. on Ubuntu).

-When you compile fc.c, you'll get a few warnings but the code does compile successfully, producing an executable, and the executable works too - compiling a foogol program and emitting C code.
+When you compile fc.c, you'll get an executable, and the executable compiles a foogol program, emitting C code.

 Note - the "cb" part (to make the emitted code more readable) doesn't seem to work, but that's only a fairly minor thing.